Alberth Elis: Houston Dynamo

-On 4 March 2017, Elis made his debut with the Dynamo in the first game of the 2017 season; a 2–1 win over the defending champions Seattle Sounders.
+On 4 March 2017, Elis made his debut with the Dynamo in the first game of the 2017 season; a 2–1 win over the defending champions Seattle Sounders FC.
 Elis scored his first Dynamo goal in the team's next game as they won 3–1 against the Columbus Crew.
 He picked up his first assist for Houston on 18 March in a 4–2 loss to Portland Timbers.
 On 27 September Elis scored two late goals to help the Dynamo overcome a 3–1 deficit.
 He helped the team qualify for the MLS Playoffs for the first time since 2013.
 In the opening game of the playoffs, Elis scored the winning goal in extra time against Sporting Kansas City.
 Overall, he had a strong debut season, scoring 11 goals and recording four assists in 30 appearances across all competitions.
 On 13 December, the Dynamo announced that they had acquired Elis on a full transfer from Monterrey.

-Elis recorded two assists in the first game of the 2018 season, a 4–0 win over Atlanta United.
+Elis recorded two assists in the first game of the 2018 season, a 4–0 win over Atlanta United FC.
 He enjoyed a strong start to the season, scoring eight times and assisting five others in the first 12 matches and being named to the MLS Team of the Week four times during the stretch.
 On 29 June 2018, Elis was named in the team to play against Juventus in the 2018 MLS All-Star Game.
 He came on as a halftime substitute for Carlos Vela.
 On 3 July he picked up an assist in the 96th minute to help rescue a 2–2 draw with LAFC.
 Elis had two assists in the US Open Cup Final on 26 September as the Dynamo defeated the Philadelphia Union 3–0 to win their first ever US Open Cup.
 Elis finished the year with 21 combined goals and assists in MLS, a club single season record.